 W-Cards (Strip Cards/Exhibits): Burdick stated this category was for ‘album’ cards, which encompasses a much larger area.
 However, to sports card collectors, the relevant cards are generally either strip cards or exhibit cards/postcards.

 WG-Cards (Gaming): While Burdick used this definition for greeting cards, today it is used to represent gaming issue.

 Y-Cards (Other): Burdick used this category for various types of reward items and various things, including rewards of merit, school tokens, bible cards, items given as a reward (perhaps, from a teacher), name cards, scrap pictures, and other paper items that don’t fit anywhere else, such as bookmarks, documents, periodicals, envelopes, stationery, paintings or prints, menus, etc. Y-Cards and U-Cards can often be confusing since they can both include a number of items that are otherwise uncategorized.

 Z-Cards (Paper Dolls): Paper dolls were popular in the late 1800s and early 1900s.
 While most were non-sports related, a few were sports issues.

 Add in a Number and You’ve got Yourself a Book

 Finally, after the classifications, Burdick then had to number the issues to keep them all straight.
-So he began … T1, T2, T3, etc. E1, E2, E3, etc. The cards weren’t numbered by year.
+So he began … the first tobacco card set he categorized was T1.
+The next was T2, etc. The the early candy/caramel cards.
+E1, E2, E3, etc. The cards weren’t numbered by year.
 After all, that would have been impossible since he was constantly discovering new sets.
 Some are organized together, such as the Allen & Ginter N28 and N29 cards.
 Others are not.